marcelosousa/safemerge/README.md

       that contain a hole (conditionals or loops or straight line modifications):
       (x) Perform a dependence analysis in each complete segment and replace the segment with calls to uninterpreted functions that capture the changes
-          (-) If these blocks make method calls, it is possible that we need to call uninterpreted functions specific to versions if the methods have been modified
+          (x) If these blocks make method calls, it is possible that we need to call uninterpreted functions specific to versions if the methods have been modified
   (-) Revisit the product construction for the edit scripts
   (-) Verification algorithm:
       (-) Support for containers (modelling)